moorepants/eme185/content/pages/schedule.rst

 All      Apr 2                      Start of Spring Quarter
 -------  -------------  ----------  ------------------------------------  ---------------  -----
 -------  -------------  ----------  ------------------------------------  ---------------  -----
-A02/A03  F April 27                                                                        Design Showcase Registration
+A02/A03  F April 27                                                                        `Design Showcase Registration`_
 -------  -------------  ----------  ------------------------------------  ---------------  -----
 A02/A03  F May 4                                                                           - Report 3: Midterm Progress
                                                                                            - Peer evaluations
-                                                                                           - Showcase registration
 -------  -------------  ----------  ------------------------------------  ---------------  -----
 A02/A03  F May 11                                                                          - Sandia award intent [1]_
                                                                                            - Showcase coordination